Econtech/GANs-IndexFutures/README.md

 3. visualization.py and laplotter.py are responsible for data visualization such as Candlestick  charts and loss plots.
 3. gan.py train a DCGANs to learn the data distribution of our dataset and generate new data.

+This is my first deep learning research project and I'm fascinated about the power of GANs and its potential for application in finance.
+Thanks to likelihood for offering me this opportunity and my teammates Anqi Luo and Yihua Sun.

+The Chinese repository is in [GAN-IndexFuture](https://gitee.com/likelihoodlab/GAN-IndexFuture)